 What is Bladder Cancer?

 Bladder cancer is a common form of cancer, with thousands diagnosed each year.
-Bladder cancer happens when the cells in the bladder’s inner layers begin to divide and grow without stopping.
+Bladder cancer occurs when the cells in the bladder’s inner lining begin to divide and grow uncontrollably.
 When left untreated, it can grow out of control and spread to the lining of the kidneys, ureters, and urethra.

 Recognizing the early signs of bladder cancer may make a big difference in treatment outcomes.
-Keep an eye out for common bladder cancer systems, which may include:
+Keep an eye out for common bladder cancer symptoms, which may include:

 - Blood in the urine that may appear intermittently